shauntoconnell/sql-1-afternoon/README.md

 1. List all Employee first and last names only that live in Calgary.
 2. Find the first and last name and birthdate for the youngest employee.
 3. Find the first and last name and birthdate for the oldest employee.
-4. Find everyone that reports to Nancy Edwards (Use the ReportsTo column).
+4. Find everyone that reports to Nancy Edwards (Use the "ReportsTo" column).
-   * You will need to query the employee table to find the Id for Nancy Edwards
+   * You will need to query the employee table to find the "EmployeeId" for Nancy Edwards
 5. Count how many people live in Lethbridge.
+6. Remove the general manager, Andrew Adams, from the Employee Table.
+7. Change Nancy Edwards' "Title" to General Manager and "ReportsTo" to null.
+8. Change all employees' "Title" with the title Sales Support Agent to Sales Support Specialist

 ### Solution